There is no such thing as "fun for the whole family".

 - Few action film set-ups are as overworked and meaningless as the old one-two punch of invoking the "unstoppable chain of events" that will have you "on the edge of your seat."

 - The posters for Dumb and Dumber parodied this with fictitious review quotes such as, "It's a movie experience for anyone who goes to see it" and "I laughed til I stopped."

 - Many reviewers have taken after Roger Ebert's 'two thumbs up' signature.
-Sometimes something else will be substituted depending on the movie, ie two paws for Cats & Dogs, or some such.
+Sometimes something else will be substituted depending on the movie, ie two paws for Cats and Dogs, or some such.
 Thankfully, the actual "two thumbs up" concept is copyrighted, so the current generation won't have to see terrible local critics actually use it themselves.

 - Expect sometimes-intentionally painful puns and metaphors.
 For example, "Earth is terra-ble" for Battlefield Earth, "This Cradle rocks!" for Lara Croft Tomb Raider: The Cradle of Life, "scales the heights of filmmaking" for 127 Hours and "will keep you at the edge of your seat" for Edge Of Darkness.
 That last one was used by three separate reviews.

 - Dutch example: if a James Bond movie is coming out, expect to read "James maakt het bond."note

 - "For fans of (list three bands, one or two of those whose names are thrown around too much in their genre, and one that seems a bit out of left field)."

 - "Sophomoric" has become a cliche phrase within music reviews.
 As has the infamous "Sophomore Slump" that critics use to describe disappointing follow-up records.

 - Have you ever heard "whiskey-soaked" to describe anything but a blues or classic rock album?

 - "Whiskey-soaked" is the stock phrase to describe Tom Waits' voice.